Digital agency vs. Freelancer... how do I choose?!

 Pro: You’ll be getting high-quality work, and the digital agency is able to offer you a comfortable payment schedule.

-Con: A digital agency has huge overheads.
+Con: A digital agency has huge overhead costs.
 They generally work out of rented spaces and hire graphic designers, creatives, and other specialists, all of whom come with a huge price tag.
+For example, it will cost you more to hire a freelance writer through an agency than directly.

 Some helpful things to think about before making your decision: